YuankangLiu/HyLight/README.md

 ## Installation

-The package is available on [PYPI](https://pypi.org/project/hylightpy/):
+The package can be installed via
 ```
 pip install hylightpy
 ```